Archaeology Digs in Europe

-Spring and Summer, 2013.
-The Apolline Project includes both laboratory and field sections, which can be divided into three groups: lab works during Spring break, Summer fieldwork at the Roman villa with baths, Summer School of human forensic at the Medieval church in Pernosano.
+June 2-September 28, 2014.
+The Apolline Project includes both laboratory and field sections activities, which can be divided into three groups: lab works, fieldwork at the Roman villa with baths, boot camp of human forensic at the Medieval church in Pernosano.

 Placement service for archaeology digs in Spain, no Spanish required, mostly for university-based excavations and student credit provided.